 While wind power currently dominates Texas's renewable energy landscape, accounting for 30% of power generated, Mitsui sees significant potential for growth in the solar sector, driving its investment decision.
 The company expressed openness to further investments while monitoring market dynamics.

 To manage the generated electricity effectively, Mitsui's subsidiary, Mitsui & Co.
 Energy Marketing and Services (USA) (MEMS), will oversee distribution.
-MEMS, which already handles retail and wholesale sales of 600 MW of electricity annually in Texas and across the U.S., will also launch a storage facility with a capacity of 300 megawatt-hours in 2025.
+MEMS, which already handles retail and wholesale sales of 600 MW of electricity annually in Texas and across the U.S., will also launch a storage battery facility with a capacity of 300 megawatt-hours in 2025.
 This move aligns with the company's strategy to store electricity for peak demand periods, potentially yielding higher returns.